DomCie/d2f2/README.md

 DIRtoPDF offers an interactive shell including all functions of the normal DIRtoPDF CLI tool.

-It's designated use is accessing it through standalone clients for users that don't want to use the CLI tool.
-They'll be released on short notice.
+Standalone versions for the shell are available for Windows and Linux (see [Releases](https://github.com/DomCie/DIRtoPDF/releases))

-Until then, you can already access the shell from the command line by entering the following:
+You can also start the shell from the command line:

 ```commandline
 python3 -m DIRtoPDF --shell